 OCCRC and the Oneonta Rail Yards LDC ("ORYLDC") are also related through common board members and management.
+No cash transfers were made to ORYLDC in 2021.
 Pursuant to OCCRC's mission, the board approved a 2020 cash transfer of \$304,214 to the ORYLDC to be used to repay COIDA for financial assistance provided in the purchase of the Oneonta Rail Yards site.